koolarrowsolutions/ParentJourney/replit.md

 - Verified family-based filtering now works correctly - users only see their own children and data
 - Enhanced data integrity: each family now contains only the children actually created by that family's users
 - All test accounts now properly isolated with accurate family-specific child profiles and journal data
+- **VERIFIED SECURE DATA ISOLATION**: User "yesenia" (Yesenia's Family) has 0 journal entries, while other test users (Bejarano family) have 7 entries each - no cross-family data leakage
+- Authentication endpoints properly return 401 Unauthorized when not authenticated, preventing any data access without proper credentials

 **AI Analysis & UX Improvements (August 2025):**
 - Replaced circular loading indicators with animated sparkly stars loader for AI analysis, reflecting AI-powered insights